 Strengthening Aviation Security Initiative

 On 10 December 2011 amendments to the Aviation Transport Security Regulations 2005 allowing for the classification of airports commenced.
 A further amendment took effect in December 2012.
-These amendments allow the Secretary of the Department of Infrastructure and Transport to assign each security controlled airport a category.
+These amendments allow the Secretary of the Department of Infrastructure and Regional Development to assign each security controlled airport a category.
 The category an airport is assigned will be relevant in determining the requirements for the security screening of passengers, personal effects and checked baggage.

 Enquiries regarding the Strengthening Aviation Security Initiative can be sent to the Programme Assessment and Subsidy Payment Office firstname.lastname@example.org.